RoboCup-SSL/ssl-refbox/README.txt

 commands.h        contains all the protocols main.cc           For Gtk1.2: The main file also runs all the GUI interfacing
-                  build with 'make -f Makefile.nogtkmm' serial.cc/h       The serial library written by Jim Bruce
+                  build with 'make -f Makefile.nogtkmm'

 ========================================================================